NVIDIA BlueField Platform Software Troubleshooting Guide

 The issue does not occur if dv_xmeta_en=1 is removed during initialization.

-Resolution : The problem arises because DPDK does not probe the same PCI address with different devargs settings.
-Consequently, the representors of PF1 are ignored, leading OVS to treat them as new ports and probe them accordingly.
+The problem arises because DPDK does not probe the same PCIe address with different devargs settings.
+Consequently:

-To resolve this, configure both PF representors using a single devargs entry, like so: representor=pf[0-1]vf[0-15].
-This way, both PF representors will be correctly identified and probed without causing a configuration mismatch.
+To resolve the issue, configure both PF representors using a single devargs entry (e.g., representor=pf[0-1]vf[0-15]).
+This configuration ensures that both PF representors are correctly identified and probed without causing a mismatch in the dv_xmeta_en configuration.

 Issue Binding Hairpin Queues After Enabling Port Loopback

-Issue: When running testpmd in hairpin mode, the system fails to bind hairpin queues after configuring the port for loopback mode.
-The configuration steps were as follows:
+Symptom : When running testpmd in hairpin mode, the system fails to bind hairpin queues after enabling loopback mode on a port.

 Copy